 What began in 1931 as a race between the pet turtles of a Johns Hopkins caretaker has become a well-known harbinger of spring in Maryland.
 Hosted by Johns Hopkins first-year medical students and radiography students (with help from Child Life and the Office of Student Activities) the Turtle Derby is free and open to the public.
-Proceeds benefit the Department of Child Life and the Perkins Day Care Center, a Hopkins Children's affiliate.
+Proceeds benefit the Department of Child Life.

 Name a turtle and enter it in the race(s)!
-Entry forms and derby T-shirts are on sale Thursday, May 9-Wednesday, May 22, in the Child Life TV studio in the Charlotte R. Bloomberg Children's Center building.
-Turtles may not be named and entered in a race on the day of the derby, Thursday, May 23.
+Entry forms and derby T-shirts will go on sale in May in the Child Life TV studio in the Charlotte R. Bloomberg Children's Center building.
+Check back for details.
+Please note that turtles may not be named and entered in a race on the day of the derby, Friday, May 16.

 What happens at the Johns Hopkins Turtle Derby?

-NEW LOCATION: The 2013 Turtle Derby takes place in the outdoor courtyard - complete with grandstands - of the Bloomberg Children's Center building and the Sheikh Zayed Tower at Johns Hopkins Hospital.
+LOCATION: The 2014 Turtle Derby takes place in the outdoor courtyard - complete with grandstands - of the Bloomberg Children's Center building and the Sheikh Zayed Tower at Johns Hopkins Hospital, 1800 Orleans Street in Baltimore.

 Questions?
 Contact the Department of Child Life, 410-955-6276.